The SPEC MPI® 2007 benchmark suite

 comparing high-performance computer systems.

-using the Message-Passing Interface (MPI), which means these benchmarks
+compute intensive applications using the Message-Passing Interface (MPI),

 - the type of computer processor (CPU),